Which 2020 Oscar Nominees Deserve to Win? Take the Poll!

 Animated Short Film

 Nick’s Take: This is one of the few years in recent memory where we don’t have a Pixar short in the running in this category, so there’s a strong chance that you might not have seen any of these nominees.
 (Me included.)
-Um…Memorable?
+Um…Hair Love?

 Documentary Short Subject

-Nick’s Take: Life Overtakes Me is widely accessible on Netflix, and typically the documentary shorts that are helped along the way by big corporations with large audiences tend to do well at the Oscars.
+Nick’s Take: Learning to Skateboard in a Warzone (If You’re a Girl) is widely accessible on Hulu, and typically the documentary shorts that are helped along the way by big corporations with large audiences tend to do well at the Oscars.

 Nick’s Take: A good rule of thumb in the Visual Effects category is that the Academy will always go with a winner that sounds the least “silly” on a ballot, which probably means that Endgame and The Rise of Skywalker will not win.